Former In-House Attorney Sues Employer For Not Providing Remote Work Accommodation

 Seek Legal Assistance Today

 Have you experienced disability-based discrimination or retaliation at work?
-The Law Office of Christopher Q. Davis is here to help!
+The Working Solutions Law Firm is here to help!
 Our employment lawyers are located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 453-5878 to schedule a free case evaluation and receive experienced legal counsel.